Present tenses exercises

 b) Facts that are always true.

-The present continuous tense is used to talk about:
+The present continuous tense is used to describe:

 a) Actions happening at the moment of speaking.